 - Sigma (σ) factor and the RNA polymerase core enzyme bind to lacP efficiently when the lac repressor protein is released from the DNA.

-- The structural genes of the lac operon (lacZ, lacY, and lacA) are transcribed efficiently to produce a polycistronic mRNA.
-The polycistronic mRNA is then translated to produce thousands of copies each of β-galactosidase, lactose permease, and galactoside transacetylase.
+- The structural genes of the lac operon (lacZ, lacY, and lacA) are transcribed to produce polycistronic mRNAs.
+The polycistronic mRNAs are then translated to produce thousands of copies each of β-galactosidase, lactose permease, and galactoside transacetylase.

 - Lactose is metabolized by the E. coli cell.